arvindpandit27/cpp/README.md

 # Yet another C++ tutorial - ugh, why?!

 Firstly, I apologise.
 I could not help myself.
 But in all honesty I can't find exactly what I need out there.
 Sometimes there's too much code, sometimes a lot of explanation - it's um... very difficult to follow things without really getting into the details.
 THIS IS A PROBLEM!
 Now is there a solution?
-Maybe?
+Maybe yes?
 Maybe no?
 Let's figure it out!
 Let's learn C++ ~the right~ my way!

 # The problem with the problem